Skip to main content

 Overview

-WebDAV (Web Distributed Authoring and Versioning) is an extension of the HTTP protocol that enables users to collaboratively manage and edit files stored on a remote server.
-By building on standard web technologies, WebDAV allows files and directories on a server to be accessed, created, modified, and deleted as if they were part of a local file system.
-This makes it an ideal protocol for enabling remote file storage and document collaboration across multiple platforms and devices.
+WebDAV (Web Distributed Authoring and Versioning) is an extension of the HTTP protocol that allows clients to manage and edit files stored on a remote server.
+Built on standard web technologies, it exposes files and directories on the server through HTTP verbs for creation, modification, and deletion, so that remote storage can be treated as an extension of the local file system.

 Enabling WebDAV